Examples of Answering Summons/Complaint Credit Card Debt Lawsuit

 When I was served and had a severe panic attack, I found a website full of people giving information and they said to answer the complaint right away.
 So I did.
 Not knowing that my state, Indiana, allowed me to file a motion for dismissal before I had to answer.
 I was served without a contract or assignment attached to the complaint so, I could have gotten this dismissed.
 But, I listened to the websites and filed my answer.
 In Indiana, you can file a motion to dismiss first before answering, If it is not granted then you have to answer the complaint.
 But here in Indiana, a motion is allowed before we have to file an answer so it is very important that you check your local court rules and see if there are any grounds for dismissal.
 If there are, check your rules and see if your court allows for a motion to dismiss before an answer.
 Once I filed my answer that meant I could not ask for dismissal.

 Now on to examples of how you can answer this summons and complaint.
 Look at the complaint.
 There should be numbers such as:

 - The plaintiff is the assignee of _____________ Bank.

-- Check your local court rules and see if the statute of limitations have expired and if so, see if you should file a Motion To Dismiss because the action is time barred.
+- Check your local court rules and see if the statute of limitations has expired and if so, see if you should file a motion to dismiss because the action is time barred.

-- Check your local court rules and see if a contract “written instrument” was supposed to be attached with the Complaint.
-If so, see if you can file a Motion to Dismiss for failure to comply with ________ (your local court rules).
+- Check your local court rules and see if a contract, or ‘written instrument’, was supposed to be attached with the complaint.
+If so, see if you can file a motion to dismiss for failure to comply with ________ (your local court rules).

-Remember that some courts allow a Motion to Dismiss in lieu of answer and some do not.
+Remember that some courts allow a motion to dismiss in lieu of answer and some do not.
 Therefore, you always need to check your local court rules.
-They may require you to answer, regardless or they may not even allow motions in lieu of answers.
+They may require you to still file an answer, or they may not even allow motions in lieu of answers.
 Remember to check and then double check!
 I got my case dismissed by using this package.

 Click here for more information.